Censorship V. Decernment

 I will also admit that to an extent I am protecting myself, my family, my friends, and especially my readers and listeners when I refuse to host crap.
 I will also admit that most of my decisions are based upon protecting my image and enhancing my brand by shielding fans of The Fedora Chronicles.

 But secretly – just between us – I’m just too damn lazy to deal with the fuss of having to explain why there’s shit on this site and I don’t want to waste time defending it.
-I just detete crap if it embarrases you or me or if I just don't have the energy to stand behind it and face the criticism.
+I just detete crap if it embarrases you or me or if I just don't have the energy to stand behind it and face the criticism if the product isn't worth it.
+Not because I don't have the integrety, it's because after all this time I'm tired and I'm spent.

 Oh, and before I forget.
-While my wife and sons are much better marksmen than I am, but not nearly as brutal as I am with hatchet.
+While my wife and sons are much better marksmen than I am, they are not nearly as brutal as I am with hatchet...
 I say that in the context that ‘Howard The Duck’ is the worst movie ever made.
 It’s embarrassingly bad.
 It’s an insult to my intelligence and I’m ashamed for and by the people who love it.